YoujiaZhang/USD/README.md

   <img src="assets/teaser.jpg" width="90%" height="90%">
 </div>

 Our technique produces multi-view images and geometries that are comparable, sometimes superior particularly for irregular camera poses, when benchmarked against concurrent methodologies such as [SyncDreamer](https://github.com/liuyuan-pal/SyncDreamer) and [Wonder3D](https://github.com/xxlong0/Wonder3D), without training on large-scale data.
+To reconstruct 3D geometry from the 2D representations, our method is built on the instant-NGP based SDF reconstruction [instant-nsr-pl](https://github.com/bennyguo/instant-nsr-pl).

 ## Denoising with unconditional noise